27.1 km (16.9 miles), 6.5 hours. For the whole outing, including trains, sights and meals, allow 10 hours.

 - Continue to the right of the church and when level with the second door into it, turn right to a gap with a metal kissing-gate, which you pass through and follow the hedge on the left with the River Adur meandering to your right.
 The permissive path continues to bend left with the hedge, with a loop of the river away to your right.

-- 60m after passing a prominent tree on the left pass through a gap to the right of a wooden horse jumping fence then veer left uphill away from the river towards a metal field-gate to the right of a large tree on the horizon (direction 30°).
+- 60m after passing a prominent tree on the left pass through a gap to the right of a wooden horse jumping fence then veer left uphill away from the river towards a metal field-gate to the left of a large tree on the horizon (direction 30°).

 - Continue ahead on the grassy path in the direction of a signpost on the left to reach a paved driveway in 300m and turn right with another signpost along the drive.
 In 250m you are directed off to the right again by a signpost across the grass and Knepp Castle comes into view in 100m on your left as you walk diagonally away from it.